 The AGM and Conference is the major event on the Society’s calendar.
 It is attended by a large number of parents, persons with haemophilia and members of the Society.
 The Annual General Meeting and the business meeting of the organisation generally gets a very good attendance and a lot of discussion relating to the programmes and activities of the organisation.

-This Members Conference, piloted in 2006, is now well established on our annual calendar of events.
-The members see this as a less formal conference with more proactive participation by members as speakers and it is correctly seen as complementing the AGM and Conference.
+This Members Conference is a less formal conference with more proactive participation by members as speakers and it is correctly seen as complementing the AGM and Conference.
 The lectures and sessions are more focused on sharing of personal experiences and empowerment by example.
-The lecturers, where possible, come from within the membership and an objective is to improve and add to each person’s perception of their bleeding disorder by contextualising their experience in light of the real examples and stories they listen to during the course of the weekend.
-Sessions that often feature at the Members Weekend include an Open Forum as well as the ever popular debate.
-This conference usually takes place each year in early October.
+The lecturers, where possible, come from within the membership and an objective is to improve and add to each person’s perception of their bleeding disorder by contextualising their experience in light of the real examples and stories they listen to during the course of the weekend which usually takes place each year in early October.

-The Parents Weekend was piloted in 2009 by the Society.
-We recognised that for parents who have children with haemophilia, especially young children, there is a need for education, information and peer support.
-The Parents Conference, which was organised in conjunction with the haemophilia care teams in St. James’s Hospital and Our Lady’s Children’s Hospital Crumlin, provided such an opportunity for the parents.
+We recognise that for parents who have children with haemophilia, especially young children, there is a need for education, information and peer support.
+The Parents Conference, which was organised in conjunction with the haemophilia care teams in St. James’s Hospital and Children’s Health Ireland at Crumlin, provided such an opportunity for the parents.
 It is our view, endorsed by the health care workers, that the parents will learn as much from each other and from their experiences with raising children with haemophilia as they will from the health care workers.
-However, in 2016 we had a 40% decrease in attendance compared to the previous year.
-We decided not to run this conference in 2017 and instead to include some of the topics in the programme for the October Conference.
-We will be reviewing this again at the end of 2017.
+This event will run every three years.

 The conference is open to females aged 16 years and upwards.
 However, under 18’s must be accompanied by a parent or guardian and takes place every second year.